samuelhbne/proxy-xray/README.md

 ### NOTE4

-Sites inside China like apple.com.cn will be resolved locally to avoid cross region slow access in China when "--china-direct" options applied.
-Sites outside China like twitter.com will be resolved on designated DNS like 1.1.1.1 to avoid being contaminated.
+Sites outside China like twitter.com will always be forward to designated DNS like 1.1.1.1 to avoid the contaminated result.
+Sites inside China like apple.com.cn will be forward to local DNS servers in China to avoid cross region slow access when "--china-direct" options applied.
+Or dnsmasq will act as a forwarder only cache server otherwise.

 ## How to verify if proxy tunnel is working properly